 Selecting embryos for transfer to the uterus:

-1. PGS does not improve IVF success in younger women: In younger women (<35y) with normal ovarian reserve, the selective transfer of 2 pgs-untested blastocysts (advanced embryos) will yield about same chance success (50-60%) as would 1-2 euploid embryos. this is because 1:2 untested are likely to be anyway and each blastocyst has a 60% resulting in live birth. on other hand older women (36-45y) where depending age , at best between 1:3 1:20 euploid, pgs –based selection embryos definitively improves selecting most ”competent” for transfer. thus, exception younger who have dor those “unexplained ivf failure” rpl embryo improve success, should my opinion largely confined derived from eggs their later 30’s beyond.
+- PGS does not improve IVF success in younger women: In younger women (<35Y) with normal ovarian reserve, the selective transfer of 2 PGS-untested blastocysts (advanced embryos) will yield about the same chance of success (50-60%) as would the transfer of 1-2 euploid embryos.
+This is because 1:2 untested blastocysts are likely to be euploid anyway and each euploid blastocyst has about a 60% chance of resulting in a live birth.
+On the other hand in older women (36-45y) where depending on age , at best between 1:3 and 1:20 blastocysts are likely to be euploid, PGS –based selection of embryos definitively improves the chance of selecting the most ”competent” embryos for transfer.
+Thus, with the exception of younger women who have DOR those with “unexplained IVF failure” and women with RPL where embryo selection would improve success, PGS should in my opinion be largely confined to embryos derived from the eggs of women in their later 30’s and beyond.
 Staggered IVF with or without Embryo banking (stockpiling) is however an ideal method for blunting the effect of the biological clock and has particular merit in cases where the woman is older or has DOR and wants to avoid resorting to the use of donor eggs.
 In such cases, by selectively stockpiling and banking of PGS-euploid embryos over several cycles and then selectively transferring only them at a later date (Staggered IVF with Embryo Banking), it is now possible to improve IVF success rate per embryo transferred, reduce the miscarriage and chromosomal birth defect rate and provide women with an opportunity to have >1 baby over time.

 While in the vast majority of cases embryo aneuploidy results from egg rather than sperm problems, few would argue that sperm quality is also a very important factor in insuring embryo quality.
 Nevertheless, the advent of intracytoplasmic sperm injection (ICSI) has all but removed male infertility as an impediment to IVF success.
 The procedure of ICSI, involves the direct injection of a single sperm into each egg under direct microscopic vision.
 Initially ICSI was only used to achieve fertilization in cases of male infertility.
 However, today it is often used routinely to optimize the fertilization rate in all cases of IVF.
 When ICSI is conducted in cases of male infertility, there is a slight increase in the risk of chromosomal deletions leading to miscarriage.
 However, when ICSI is done in the absence of male infertility the miscarriage and IVF birth rate appears to be unaffected.
 It is relevant however that when ICSI is performed for male infertility there might well be a subsequent increased risk of male factor infertility in the offspring.